Seehund18/Readme-creator/Readme.md

  * Desktop client;
  * Web client.

-Information about deploying and starting of each application is described in README.txt file to each application.

 <h3>RESTfull web service</h3>
 Generates readme file in RTF format.
 For generating .rtf files Jrtf library is used.

 <h3>Desktop client</h3>
-Desktop application on JavaFX, which connects to web service and downloads file from it.
+Desktop application based on JavaFX, which connects to web service and downloads file from it.

 <h3>Web client</h3>
 MVC aplication based on JSF webframework, which also connects to web service and downloads file.

+<h2>Deployment</h2>
+For deployment purposes I wrote "deploy.bat" scripts for every application.
+They creates "deployment" folder with all that is needed to run application.
+Additional information about deploying and starting of each application is described in README.txt file for each application.

 <h2>v0.1</h2>
 Web service generates Hello World.rtf file with "Hello World!" phrase written in it.